LibertyDSNP/spec/pages/DSNP/Types/PublicKey.md

 The user may assign a new `keyId` each time they announce a new key of a given `keyType`.
 A `keyId` value is useful when invoking certain DSNP Operations in order to indicate which key was used to encrypt data.
-It may also provide a hint to the user if they ever need to regenerate their private key (for example, many key derivation functions enable the use of a subkey identifier).
+It may also provide a hint to the user if they ever need to regenerate their private key (for example, many key derivation functions enable the use of a subkey identifier to deterministically create a subkey from a root key).

 ### publicKey

-- MUST be a public key of an allowed algorithm for `keyType`, in multikey format
+- MUST be a public key of an allowed algorithm for `keyType`, encoded in `multikey` format

-The "multikey" encoding of public keys is described in section 3.1.3 of the draft [did:key Method](https://w3c-ccg.github.io/did-method-key/#decode-public-key-algorithm) specification.
+The `multikey` encoding of public keys is described in the draft [did:key Method](https://w3c-ccg.github.io/did-method-key/) specification.
-The encoded string consists of a [multibase](https://github.com/multiformats/multibase) identifier, a [multicodec](https://github.com/multiformats/multicodec/blob/master/table.csv) key identifier (as a varint), and the public key's binary data in the codec's format.
+The byte encoding consists of a [multicodec](https://github.com/multiformats/multicodec/blob/master/table.csv) key identifier (as a varint) followed by the public key's binary data in the codec's described format.

-`base58btc` encoding is recommended.
+If serializing the `multicodec` value as a string, `base58btc` encoding is recommended.
 For example, the string `z6LStiZsmxiK4odS4Sb6JmdRFuJ6e1SYP157gtiCyJKfrYha` decodes as a Base58 string using the `x25519-pub` multicodec value with a 32-byte raw key of `0xfd3384e132ad02a56c78f45547ee40038dc79002b90d29ed90e08eee762ae715`.

-### revokedAsOf

-- MUST be one of the following:
-  - the `null` value, indicating that the key has not been revoked, or
-  - a timestamp in seconds since the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time).